konstellation-io/website/content/en/docs/KRE/training/_index.md

 ## Step-by-step guide

-This step-by-step guide will aid you create a new Konstellation version for your project, which will help you understand all the main KRE concepts and test KRE functions.
+This step-by-step guide will aid you create a new Konstellation version for your project, which will help you understand all the main KAI Server concepts and test KAI Server functions.

 ### 1. Create the version structure based on the krt-template